 We also host group visits and guided tours of the main exhibitions and the permanent collection across the wider park.
 Book a Guided Art Tour – CLICK HERE.

-The ‘Textures’ Mixed Media exhibition is open in the Sheds indoor gallery until 29 November 2019.
+The ‘Textures’ Mixed Media exhibition in The Sheds Gallery until end 2019.

 ‘Textures’ examines multiple mixed media.
+A number of theatrical, multi-layered assemblage artworks ask us to reflect on our current challenging issues.
 This indoor exhibition fuses sculpture with mixed media.
 It includes some of Philip Letts’ later works.

 The Open-Air permanent collection comprises around 100 artworks across 50 acres of the park and gardens.
 It includes dozens of sculptures and artworks from leading international artists as well as a collection of Letts’ environmental art.
 Book a Guided Art Tour – CLICK HERE.